L-Figgins13/Genesis/README.md

 **Webpack Configs**

-MERN uses Webpack for bundling modules.
+MERN GENESIS uses Webpack for bundling modules.
 There are four types of Webpack configs provided:
  - **webpack.config.dev.js** for development
  - **webpack.config.prod.js** for production
  - **webpack.config.server.js** for bundling server in production